Randy1Burrell/contact_manager/README.md

 # Contact Manager
-Contact management is a simple sample web application build in mongodb, nodejs, express and vue.js.
+Contact Manager is a simple sample web application build in mongodb, nodejs, express and vue.js.
 Contact manager provide features such as:
 * Easy access to contacts
 * Ability to delete contacts